shubhampachori12110095/mask-rcnn-pytorch/README.md

 #### 1. backbone:

-Several backbones model support Mask R-CNN, like ResNet-101-FPN.
+Several backbone models support Mask R-CNN, like ResNet-101-FPN.

 #### 2. proposal:

-RoI(Regions of interest) Proposal, like RPN and variants.
+RoI(Region of Interest) Proposal, like RPN and variants.

 #### 3. pooling:

 Pooling for fixed dimensional representation, like RoIAlign and some variants.

 #### 4. head:
-Predict heads like classification head, Bounding box head, and mask head.
+Predict heads include classification head, bounding box head, mask head and their variants.

 #### 5. lib:

-Some third party code this project based on.
+Some third-party lib this project based on.

 ## Reference: